New Scuba Diver Conquers Fear Of Diving

 He was very understanding through out the ordeal and ran through the whole safety procedures to give me peace of mind.
 Before I know it, the day was over and I was looking forward to the next day, which happened to be pool exercises.

-The pool exercises went well, and at the end of that day I was really looking forward to the ocean which I would be able to go in
+The pool exercises went well, and at the end of that day I was really looking forward to the ocean which I would be able to go in the next day.

 The morning of which I had to be in the ocean I felt nervous.
 Throughout the boat ride, I kept telling Alex I'm not cut out for it and I couldn't do it, and all he said was, "Calm down, Ash.
 You're probably one of the best divers I've taught so far."
 I laughed and replied, "Yeah you get a gold star on being charming."